 - Remote Patient Monitoring (RPM): Personal health and medical data collection from an individual in one location via electronic communication technologies, which is transmitted to a provider in a different location for use in care and related support.

 - Mobile Health (mHealth): Health care and public health practice and education supported by mobile communication devices such as cell phones, tablet computers, and PDAs.
 Applications can range from targeted text messages that promote healthy behavior to wide-scale alerts about disease outbreaks, to name a few examples.

-Pacific Cancer Care continues to provide the best cancer care possible, even during this international crisis.
-We will continue to monitor the situation and add additional precautions as necessary.
+Pacific Cancer Care continues to provide the best cancer care possible, even using telehealth appointments.
 As always, it is the health and well-being of our patients and staff that is our number one priority.